louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Guidance for the prevention and treatment of monkeypox (mpox) [^699026a3].
 ACOEM (2022).
 High credibility.

-Monkeypox (mpox) symptom management—pain and rash care includes using Ibuprofen and Acetaminophen for pain, rinsing oral rash with salt water at least 4 times a day, and considering prescription mouthwashes or viscous lidocaine; chlorhexidine mouthwash can help keep the mouth clean.
+Monkeypox (mpox) symptom management — pain and rash care includes using Ibuprofen and Acetaminophen for pain, rinsing oral rash with salt water at least 4 times a day, and considering prescription mouthwashes or viscous lidocaine; chlorhexidine mouthwash can help keep the mouth clean.
 Patients are advised to avoid touching or scratching the rash to prevent spread and secondary infection; topical benzocaine/lidocaine gels can provide temporary relief, oral antihistamines and topical calamine or petroleum jelly may help itching, and warm baths may offer relief.
 For rash involving the anus, genitals, or perineum, sitz baths may help and clinicians may prescribe additives like povidone-iodine for the water.

 ---